Chris O'Dowd: Career

 O'Dowd appeared in the 2010 film Dinner for Schmucks, an American version of the French farce Le Dîner de Cons.
 He also appeared on panel show Never Mind the Buzzcocks (season 21, episode 11), and starred in an ITV2 comedy series entitled FM.
-In 2010, he took part in Little Crackers, writing and directing a short film loosely based on his own childhood and Christmas in his family home from 1984–88.
+In 2010, he took part in Little Crackers, writing and directing a short film loosely based on his own childhood and Christmas in his family home from 1984 to 1988.
 In April 2011, he starred in the BBC adaptation of The Crimson Petal and the White as William Rackham, and in the May 2011 release Bridesmaids as Officer Nathan Rhodes.

 O'Dowd had a supporting role in This Is 40.
 He described "fighting over Megan Fox in a pool" during filming as "one of the most fun things I've ever done".

 He played Dave in Wayne Blair's 2012 debut feature Australian musical The Sapphires.
 Based on a popular stage show, it was shot across Australia and Vietnam and produced by Goalpost Australia.
 He is to write and executive produce a new American comedy series called Big Men, after NBC won the bidding war for it.

 He co-wrote Moone Boy, a series based on his childhood, for Sky 1.
 It was filmed in his hometown of Boyle.
 Segments of it ran from 2012 to 2015.
 O'Dowd has also co-written some books based on the series: Moone Boy: The Blunder Years (published May 2015), Moone Boy: The Fish Detective (October 2015), Moone Boy: The Notion Potion (September 2017), and an activity book, Moone Boy: The Marvellous Activity Manual (May 2017).

 From April to July 2014, O'Dowd starred in the Broadway revival of Of Mice and Men, directed by Anna D. Shapiro and co-starring James Franco and Leighton Meester, for which O'Dowd was nominated for a Drama Desk and Tony Award for Best Actor in a Play.
 He starred as a Catholic school teacher in the 2014 film St. Vincent with Bill Murray and Melissa McCarthy.
 He was also the narrator for the 2014 RTÉ documentary Man on Bridge.

 From 2017 to 2019, O'Dowd played the lead role in three seasons of the MGM+ television show Get Shorty, created by Davey Holmes and co-starring Ray Romano, for which O'Dowd received a nomination for Best Actor in a Leading Role from the 2018 IFTA Film & Drama Awards.

-In 2022 Chris played Philip in the Netflix film Slumberland alongside Jason Momoa, Kyle Chandler and young actress Marlow Barkley.
+In 2022, O'Dowd played Philip in the Netflix film Slumberland alongside Jason Momoa, Kyle Chandler and young actress Marlow Barkley.

+O’Dowd created and will star in the upcoming television series Small Town, Big Story, which premieres February 27th 2025 on Sky.